 Emergency First Aid, CPR & AED Certification or Training

-The certification or training program must be based on the current national evidence-based emergency cardiovascular care guidelines for cardiopulmonary resuscitation and the use of an automated external defibrillator, such as a program developed by the American Heart Association or the American Red Cross.
+- Signature and title of the individual providing the training or certification OR a printed certificate from the organization or group that provided the training or certification.
+Legible copies of wallet-sized certification cards or other sized certifications, containing the above information, from organizations providing current national evidence-based emergency cardiovascular care for cardiopulmonary resuscitation and the use of an automated external defibrillator, such as a program developed by the American Heart Association or the American Red Cross will be accepted.

-School divisions submitting initial requests for licenses and/or licensure renewals on behalf of employees will be required to verify that these individuals have provided evidence of completion of certification or training.
-Documentation must be kept on file in the school division.
+Virginia School Divisions and Accredited Nonpublic Schools submitting initial requests for licenses and/or licensure renewals on behalf of employees will be required to verify that these individuals have provided evidence of completion of certification or training.
+Documentation must be kept on file in the school division or accredited nonpublic school.

-Individuals submitting an initial application for a license or a renewal request must submit official written documentation providing evidence that all three topics (emergency first aid, CPR, AED) were included in the certification or training.
+Individuals submitting an initial application for a license or an application for license renewal must submit official documentation providing evidence that all three topics (emergency first aid, CPR including hands-on practice, and use of AEDs) were included in the certification or training.

 Any person with a disability whose disability prevents him or her from completing the certification or training may submit a request for a waiver from the new requirement.